GeoEDGE/cfr_mobile_admin_app/README.md

 •	Install npm
 sudo apt-get install npm
 •	Install Ionic Framework
-After installing npm you will be able to install Ionic Framwork .Write the following commands in your terminal: sudo npm install -g cordova ionic sudo npm install -g ionic
+After installing npm you will be able to install Ionic Framwork.
+Execute the following commands in your terminal: sudo npm install -g cordova ionic sudo npm install -g ionic
 •	Install an editor to view or edit the code